 Elizabeth Hoffman House Aboriginal Women’s Service

 This service provides support to Aboriginal women and children, non-Aboriginal women who are mothers of Aboriginal children, and non-Aboriginal women who have Aboriginal partners, who are experiencing family violence.
 It provides urgent crisis services and ongoing support.
 The service has a 24-hour support and intake telephone line, and the office is open from 9 am to 5 pm from Monday to Friday.
 Tel.
 1800 796 112 or visit their website.

 Aboriginal Family Violence Prevention and Legal Service Victoria

 This service provides legal advice, information, referral and support to Aboriginal victims/survivors or people at immediate risk of family violence and sexual assault as well as to parents/carers of Aboriginal children.
 It is open from 9 am to 5 pm Monday to Friday.
 Tel.
 03 5021 3200 or freecall 1800 105 303, or visit their website.

-Domestic violence outreach workers are located throughout Victoria to support women who are experiencing or escaping from domestic violence.
+Family violence outreach workers are located throughout Victoria to support women who are experiencing or escaping from family violence.
 They work with women to develop safety plans to enhance the safety of themselves and their children.

 - information on options and resources

 Referral to local outreach workers is via Safe Steps Family Violence Response Centre (previously the Women’s Domestic Violence Crisis Service).